SkyHighSundae/SkyHighSundae-VNC/README.md

   configured, and enjoy!

 ### Installation from Snap Package
-Running the command below will install the latest release of noVNC from Snap:
+Running the command below will install the latest release of SkyHighSundae VNC from Snap:

 `sudo snap install novnc`

-#### Running noVNC from Snap Directly
+#### Running SkyHighSundae VNC from Snap Directly

 You can run the Snap-package installed novnc directly with, for example: